Walking the Pilgrims' Way: Rochester to Canterbury

 Enquire Now for Availability

-This itinerary includes: accommodation in B&Bs, inns and hotels with breakfasts, daily luggage transfer, fully marked up maps and guidebooks with walk essentials hamper and tracker support.
+This itinerary includes: quality accommodation in inns and B&Bs, with breakfasts, daily luggage transfer, fully marked up maps and guidebooks with walk essentials hamper and tracker support.
+Hotel accommodation upgrades are available on this route - please ask for details.
 A Walk Awhile tracker will meet walkers on arrival evening to talk through the walk and provide the walk essentials hamper.